 You’ll also need, house payment information such as premiums, interest, and insurance, rent receipts, all utility bills including cable, Netflix, cell phone, etc. for your daycare providers taxes.
 You can record these payments on a sheet and total them up as well.

 Now you’re prepared for tax time.
 Your totals are ready and you’ll be able to just wait for all the remaining forms to arrive in the mail.
 Doesn’t it feel good to be ready?

 Don’t forget, if your stuff is in a big mess, don’t get overwhelmed by the big picture.
 Just make a list of these steps and mark one off at a time after you tackle it in 15-minute increments.
 No job is too big or too bad to get done.
 Just go easy on yourself and plan to do better next year.

 I can’t tell you the number of years I thought I left too much, but I always end up getting it done.
 Dreading it was the biggest waste of time and energy.
 Once I started doing it, it was never as hard as I thought, even when I didn’t file or organize anything all year.
 You got this!

-Don’t forget to check for more posts about increasing your productivity in your daycare such as paperwork, housework, supply management, preparing activities, and preparing food for daycare and family.
+Don’t forget to check for more posts about increasing your productivity in your daycare such as paperwork, finding time, housework, supply management, decluttering your finances, preparing activities, and preparing food for daycare and family.